 There’s a diverse mix of paid and free games available on smartphones and tablets.
 Since not all mobile games are made equal, we’ve curated a list (in no particular ranked order) of the best mobile games you can dive into.

-The 15 Best Mobile Games
+The 16 Best Mobile Games

 From open-world experiences to exciting card-based mechanics, there are several unique genres spanning different games.
-After going through reviews, gameplay mechanics, visuals, and more, we’ve combined a list of the best games you can play on mobile right now.
+After going through reviews, gameplay mechanics, visuals, and more, we’ve compiled a list of the best games you can play on mobile right now.

 The Best Mobile Games at a Glance